Bike touring: The perfect pace for travel.

 Day trips are fun, too, and helpful for getting in shape for a tour.

 Here are some nice Southwest Wisconsin bike routes I designed for day trips and touring.
 This area offers some of the best conditions in the U.S. for bike touring!
-Also known as the "Driftless" area, the topography is interesting, the numerous back roads are lightly traveled, the scenery is lovely, the downhills are fun, the small towns can be sweet, and there's a fair amount of camping.
+Also known as the "Driftless" region, the topography is interesting, the numerous back roads are lightly traveled, the scenery is lovely, the downhills are fun, the small towns can be sweet, and there's a fair amount of camping.

 Warmshowers is a large network of people who will host you on your bike tour!
 There's a one-time registration fee of $30; overnight stays are free!
 We've stayed at about a dozen places -- especially in areas where there's no camping -- and they've all been spectacular hosts!

 I wrote an article to help you choose a touring bike (2020).

 Want gearing that's more biker-friendly?
 See my article about using a double instead of the ubiquitious triple.